 TWIN TOWERS

-Shortly after our arrival in north Florida, our friend Arne N7KA made us aware of a SK estate in nearby Brooksville that had a 100 ft Rohn-45G tower available.
+Shortly after our arrival in north Florida, our friend Arne N7KA made us aware of the K7RT SK estate in nearby Brooksville that had a 100 ft Rohn-45G tower available.
 I hired Dan K1TO of A1 Tower Service (now retired) to dismantle and transport it to the new QTH.

 I decided to use the ten 45G sections to put up two 50 ft towers.
 One holds stacked 9-element beams for 144 MHz and the second tower has single yagis for 50 and 222 MHz.
-Eventually I'll add a 6m LVA (large vertical array: a fixed stack of 4 x 3-el) pointing to the northeast on one tower and a second LVA pointing NW on the other.
+In summer 2024, I added two 6m LVAs (large vertical array: a fixed stack of 4 x 3-el) pointing to the northeast on one tower and a second LVA pointing northwest on the other.

 VHF DX in Florida is excellent, but it comes at a price: occasional hurricanes and frequent lightning.
 In an attempt to attain high reliability and integrity, I did commercial-grade tower installations, closely and carefully following the documentation in the Rohn catalog.
 The two structures are setup identically.